polyaxon/polyaxon/templates/experimentation/distributed_experiments.md

     n_ps: 1
 ```

-You can have more control over the created tasks by polyaxon, by defining the resources of each task,
+You can have more control over the created tasks by defining the resources of each task
 the same way we defined the resources for the master.

-Here's an example where we define a resources for the master, workers and parameter server.
+Here's an example where we define resources for the master, workers and parameter server.

 ```yaml